 Know The Basics About Test Plan

 What you put in your test plan depends largely on the complexity of the software you’re planning to test.
-However, there are three basic sections that should always be included in a test plan: Test Coverage, Test Methods, and Test Responsibilities.
+However, a test plan should always include three basic sections: Test Coverage, Test Methods, and Test Responsibilities.

 - Test coverage defines what you will be testing and what you will not.

-- Test methods define how you will be testing each part defined in the “coverage” section.
+- Test methods define how you test each part defined in the “coverage” section.

 - Test responsibilities assign tasks and responsibilities to different parties.
 This section should also include what data each party will record and how it will be stored and reported.